lulvz/rcom_projeto/README.md

 # Link Layer Transfer Protocol

-This project implements a transfer protocol that operates at the link layer.
+This project implements a transfer protocol that operates at the link layer and an application layer protocol that uses it to transfer files between two computers.

 ## Overview